1905 – Presbyterian Assembly Buildings, Belfast

 The architect Robert Young received this commission after he organised a competition with a completely unrealistic budget.
 Naturally none of the competitors could comply with it, so he was awarded the commission himself.
-The finished building is foreboding and dominated by the corner tower, various turrets, gables and pinacles.
-Young’s building exceeded the original competition budget by some way – double.
+The finished building is foreboding and dominated by the corner tower, various turrets, gables and pinnacles.
+Young’s building exceeded the original competition budget by some way – double the cost.

 Originally there was a fine interior including a magnificent top lit, double apsed, double tiered assembly hall.
-The building has recently been converted into a small shopping mall and commercial offices.
+The building has been converted into a small shopping mall and commercial offices.

 An original drawing of one of the entries by William Alphonsus Scott (1871-1921) & Thomas Joseph Byrne (1876-1939) can be see here on the website of the Irish Architectural Archive.